 Turn tab customers into recurring buyers through clear benefits and organized payment behavior.

-You do not need to eliminate tabs overnight.
+You don't need to eliminate tabs overnight.
 What you need is to turn credit into a structured system with clear rules.
 Start by defining limits per customer, a standard payment day, and a simple way to record every transaction.
 The goal is to remove the power from the loose notebook and move it into a process any team member can follow.

-A great tactic is gradually migrating your most loyal customers to a loyalty system: after X visits or X dollars spent, they receive a reward.
+A great tactic is gradually migrating your most loyal customers to a loyalty system.
+After X visits or X dollars spent, they receive a reward.
 In exchange, you ask them to always pay by card or mobile payment and scan a QR Code to log their visits.
 This removes guesswork and creates a real history of purchases.
-This model works extremely well for busy BBQ stands, trailers, and food trucks where customers return weekly.

 A messy line is another silent sales killer.
-When customers see confusion, long waits, cutting in line, or wrong orders, they often pay today but hesitate to return.
+When customers see confusion, long waits, people cutting in line, or wrong orders, they often pay today but hesitate to return.
 You only notice the impact at the end of the month when sales mysteriously drop.

 Food trailer owner reviewing daily sales and organized financial records.